 What is an Industrial Designer?

-Industrial designers develop the concepts for manufactured products, such as cars, home appliances, and toys.
+An industrial designer develops the concepts for manufactured products, such as cars, home appliances, electronics, and toys.
 They combine art, business, and engineering to make products that people use every day.
 They work in offices in a variety of industries.
 Although they design manufactured products, only about 29% of industrial designers are employed directly by manufacturers.

 What does an Industrial Designer do?